1. Purpose of policy

 4.11 All sponsorship, whether cash or in-kind, will be embodied in written contractual agreements between University of the Sunshine Coast and the sponsorship partner (Appendix A).
 No benefits will be provided to sponsors before such contract is fully executed.
 The Vice-Chancellor and President must be notified of sponsorship agreements before approval.
 Approval must be given by the Vice-Chancellor and President or an authorised representative.

-4.12 An external organisation that uses University premises or facilities and wishes to display their own sponsorship signage during an event or exhibition will first obtain permission from the Vice-Chancellor and President or authorised representative, as outlined in the University’s Land, Traffic and Parking Rules.
+4.12 An external organisation that uses University premises or facilities and wishes to display their own sponsorship signage during an event or exhibition will first obtain permission from the Vice-Chancellor and President or authorised representative.
 Permanent or ongoing signage which services the sponsorship of an external organisation will not be permitted.
 Any inappropriate signage erected on University premises can be taken down and discarded at the University’s discretion.

 Appendix A: Incoming sponsorship agreement guidelines

 Description of the Sponsorship Alliance: The contract will contain a comprehensive description of the item, project or event around which the sponsorship alliance is constructed, including a list of obligations for both parties.
 Obligations of the parties in market research or sponsorship analysis will be explicitly itemised in the contract.

 Terms of Agreement: The dates for commencement and conclusion of sponsorship alliances must be included in the contract.
 All sponsorships should have a defined term with end date, at which time renewal of the sponsorship may be sought.

 Key Personnel: The contract will include the names of the individuals from both parties primarily responsible for the sponsorship, and to whom issues regarding the contract are to be referred.